idealenergy/pi2/README.md

 ## Synopsis

-Pi base station code for the IDEAL project. ideal_server.js is a node.js server that has two purposes: to send sensor data to the IDEAL database; to ping a server to see if there are commands that should be run on the Pi (for example to change the brightness of the LEDs on the PCB; or to update the software to the latest GIT version.
+Pi base station code for the IDEAL project. ideal_server.js is a node.js server that has two purposes: to send sensor data to the IDEAL database; to ping a server to see if there are commands that should be run on the Pi (for example to change the brightness of the LEDs on the PCB; or to update the software to the latest GIT version).
 There is also code that monitors the server on the Pi is running and makes it start on reboot etc.

 ## Installation